McGriddle Recipe

 If you love this McDonald’s Copycat, you have to try my Breakfast Crunchwrap Recipe!
 Serve these with Sheet Pan Pancakes, air fried breakfast potatoes, and a Latte for the perfect meal.

-To find the right balance of sweet and savory, I sacrificed myself and at not one, not two, but three McGriddles picked up from the drive thru.
+To find the right balance of sweet and savory, I sacrificed myself and at not one, not two, but three sandwiches picked up from the drive thru.
 I carefully evaluated the sandwich and ultimately decided it was fairly basic!
-Here’s what you need for this at home McGriddle:

 - Pancakes: You can use store bought, they have some that call only for the addition of water, or homemade buttermilk pancakes.
 We opt for the second, as they tend to get nice and fluffy with a bold pancake flavor.